-Eleven Essential Black Horror Classics That Aren't 'Get Out'
+Eleven Essential Black Horror Classics to Watch Right Now

 Some movies are pulpy; some are tongue-in-cheek, and some are meditations on societal ills.
 Here is a list of essential Black horror classics everyone should watch.